 The results of sensory evaluation of the products based on colour, odour, taste, texture and appearance are shown in Table (9).
-Sensory evaluation of the yoghurt samples was carried out during 4 weeks of samples at 5°C by

-20 experienced panels using 10 points scales.
-Difference in sensory properties of yoghurt samples due to the effect of different concentrations of lemongrass extract was determined by analysis of variance (ANOVA).
+Sensory evaluation of the yoghurt samples was carried out during 4 weeks of samples at 5°C by 20 experienced panels using 10 points scales.
+Difference in sensory properties of voghurt samples due to the effect of different concentrations of lemongrass EO was determined by analysis of variance (ANOVA).
 Sensory attributes are of great importance to measure consumer attitudes and their influence on food choice and acceptability.
 The colour of yoghurt is the first quality attribute used to judge acceptability of yoghurt products.

-The change in color may be referred to chemical changes occurred during storage of yoghurt samples (Young-Hee, and Song Sun, 2009).
-The mean value of flavor or odour scores for all treatments of yoghurt stored was 8.13, 7.75, 7.00 and 7.38 at 0.0, 0.05, 0.1 and 0.3 % concentration of lemongrass extract, respectively.
-The texture of the tested samples was affected by refrigeration.
-The over all mean score for the texture of yoghurt was only 8.13, 7.63, 8.13 and 8.25 at 0.0, 0.05, 0.1 and 0.3 % concentration of lemongrass EO extract, respectively (Table 9).
-These levels of score indicate the importance of the lemongrass extract in keeping a texture for the tested yoghurt.
+The change in colour may be referred to chemical changes occurred during storage of yoghurt samples (Young-Hee, and Song Sun, 2009).
+The mean value of flavor or odour scores as well as the overall mean score for the texture of yoghurt for all treatments of the tested voghurt samples were affected by refrigeration and by increasing concentration of lemongrass EO up to 0.3 % (Table, 9).
+These levels of score indicate the importance of the lemongrass EO in keeping a texture for the tested voghurt.
 However, there were significant differences between the individual ripening.
-Samples pre-treated for 0.3% lemongrass EO extract showed the highest score (8.25) in texture stored at $5^{\circ}$ C.

-In general, the lemongrass extract pretreated yoghurt samples received higher sensory scores than untreated sample.
-For example, color values were 8.0 - 8.63 the EO extract pretreated yoghurt samples but were 8.13 - 8.75 in untreated samples, these differences were nonsignificant (P<0.05) for all samples.
+Samples pre-treated for 0.3% lemongrass EO showed the highest score (8.25) in texture stored at 5°C. In general, the lemongrass EO pretreated voghurt samples received higher sensory scores than untreated sample, but the differences were nonsignificant (P<0.05) for all samples (Table, 9).
 Samples treated with 0.05 and 0.1 % EO extract generally had better score for all sensory characteristics at all samples.
 On the contrary, the sample treated with 0.3% EO extract had lower score for all sensory characteristics at all samples especially in taste characteristics.
-However, concentration of lemongrass extract had a positive influence on acceptability of colour and flavor of yoghurt samples.
-Increased concentration of lemongrass extract also showed that the same odour, colour texture and acceptability characteristics in hoghurt samples.
+However, concentration of lemongrass EO had a positive influence on acceptability of colour and flavor of yoghurt samples.
+Also, increased concentration of lemongrass EO showed that the same odour, colour texture and acceptability characteristics in hoghurt samples.
 However, all sensory scores were in the acceptable range, which greater than 5 scores.

-It is clear that the lemongrass EO extract pretreated yoghurt gave higher mean panel scores (8.0-8.5) than the untreated yoghurt sample, which were the most preferred in all the studied characteristics.
-The lemongrass EO extract pretreated yoghurt samples with different concentrations had a non-significant difference (P<0.05) between these samples.
+It is clear that the the lemongrass EO pretreated yoghurt gave higher mean panel scores (8.0-8.5) than the untreated yoghurt sample, which were the most preferred in all the studied characteristics.
+The lemongrass EO pretreated yoghurt samples with different concentrations had a non-significant difference (P<0.05) between these samples.